Trendeo/slate/source/includes/_authentication.md

 --------- | ------- | -----------
-username | yes | Email of the user to log in. password | yes | Password in plain.
+username | yes | Email of the user to log in. password | yes | Password in plain. guestUserJWT | no | Any JWT of the previous guest user.
+In case this parameter exists, impersonation is done from this guest user to the newly logged in user in case of success.
+The guest user JWT is not checked for correct issuer or expiration.
+Please check the "Impersonation" section above for more information on this topic.

 ### Response